mikependon/RepoDB/Docs/pages/attributes.rst

 2. If the `Id` property is not present, it checks for the `Class.Name` + `Id` property.
 In the case above, it should be `CustomerId`.
 If present, it will then become the default property.
 3. If both properties are not present, it then checks for the `Mapped.Name` + `Id` property.
 In the case above, it should be `CustomerId`.
 If present, it will then become the default property.

-If all of the conditions above were not met, then the `DataEntity` will have no primary property.
-It somehow fails if the repository operation of like `Delete` and `Update` has been called without explicitly specifying the expressions for the `WHERE` parameter.

 Identity
 --------

-Used to define an identity key from the class object.
+Is used to define an identity key property in the class.

 .. highlight:: c#